ENERZAi/OptimaV2-Docs/docs/guide/install.md

 ## Troubleshooting
 1. Building MLIR fails with compiler or linker errors
       * It turns out compilation with MLIR fails when built with GNU toolchains.
 We recommend using LLVM toolchain for building MLIR
-2. Torch2nx installation requires github token or password, but I don't have one
-   * Please contact OptimaV2 team.
-We will grant you permissions for installing torch2nx
+2. Pip install fails to find corresponding modules
+      1. Check if you python version matches python 3.10.
+If you don't have it, we recommend creating the environment virtually.
+      2. If your versions match, check if you are connected to ENERZAi internal network
+      3. If it still doesn't work, don't hesitate to contact us.
 ## Contact us
 We will be always grateful to help you with using OptimaV2 runtime.
 You can contact one of our team members